Juniper/terraform-provider-mist/docs/resources/device_gateway_cluster.md

 This resource can be used to form or delete a Gateway Clusters.
 It can be used with two Gateways assigned to the same site.
 Once the Cluster is formed, it can be create just like a Gateway with the `mist_device_gateway` resource:
-1. Claim the gateways and assign them to a site with the `mist_org_inventory` resource
+1. Claim the gateways and assign them to the same site with the `mist_org_inventory` resource
 2. Form the Cluster with the `mist_device_gateway_cluster` resource by providing the `site_id` and the two nodes MAC Addresses (the first in the list will be the node0)
 3. Configure the Cluster with the `mist_device_gateway` resource

 Please check the Juniper Documentation first to validate the cabling between the Gateways

+~> Both gateways must belong to the same site when creating the Gateway Cluster

 ## Example Usage